Bistro on the Avenue: Quiet on a Sunday Night

 Very generous dish with the half-half salad-fries option.
 The steak was slightly overcooked for medium-rare, but the beurre maison added some flavor and juiciness.
 Also, I would have much preferred crispy, yellow fries to go with the steak, especially since we're in a very “French” restaurant.

-tagged: overpriced
+tagged: OVERPRICED

 The service was good.
 We were seated quickly (it was a slow night) and our waiter was hospitable.
 When I ordered the braised ribs, he informed me that it was out and suggested the bouillabaisse instead; I like that the waiter knew the food and suggested something he likes.
 The food came out relatively quickly (again slow night).
 When we asked to take pictures of the place, the waiter nicely told us he would have to check with the owner, who did not mind at all.
 Overall pleased with the service.